Which camps do I need to go to?

 What if I can’t move-in on time due to a conflict?

 All conflicts will be addressed individually at the camps during the interview process.

 How these affect your membership is case by case.
 Time commitment and schedule conflicts are taken into account before the final audition takes place.
-All conflicts should be communicated before the Sunday of the April camp.

 If you have any questions or concerns, please E-mail Kylee Hubbard at email@example.com